arshdeep821/DSL_FOR_BLOGGING/README.md

 ## Parser

-- Make sure to have python installed if not on your computer, if you have a mac you can use python3
+- Make sure to have python installed on your computer, if you have a mac you can use python3
 - Make sure to install requests as well can be done with pip or pip3 if on mac